santi1110/bd-in-memory-caching-amazon-gaming-membership/README.md

 Phase 1 is complete when:
  - You've implemented your cache design in `GroupMembershipCachingDao`.
- - You've written two unit tests in `GroupMembershipCachingDaoTest` covering the hit and miss case
  - You've updated `CheckUserInGroupActivity` to use your cache
  - `Phase1Test` passes